The Office of Mercy

 The Office of Mercy is a 2013 dystopian science fiction novel written by Ariel Djanikian.

 Plot summary

 A post-apocalyptic America is left peopled by those who inhabit emotionally controlled high-tech underground settlements such as America-Five, and wild, emotionally fierce people of the Tribes.
 Natasha Wiley works in America-Five's Department of Mercy, where she tracks tribespeople above ground for extermination or "mercy".

+Reception

+In a review for NPR, Michael Schaub gave the book a positive review, with particular emphasis on the quality of the premise and main character.
+He went on to state that "Djanikian proves to be expert at both narrative pacing and crafting prose".
+Kirkus Reviews also gave it a positive review, stating that it is "both believable and chilling", and would leave readers hoping for a sequel.
+Publishers Weekly was largely positive, describing it as thoughtful and intriguing.
+However, they also stated that it was "more cerebral than emotionally satisfying", which may result in some readers finding fault in its premise.